addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 The web heavily relies on the HTTP protocol, which is stateless.
 This means that there is not a constantly open connection between the browser and server; each request instantiates a new communication channel between the two.
 Once the request initiator (e.g., a browser) gets a response the connection is closed.
 This fact creates a completely different context when compared to the one of the operating systems on which many of the original MVC ideas were developed.
 The MVC implementation has to conform to the web context.

+An example of a server-side web application framework which tries to apply MVC to the web context is [Ruby On Rails](http://guides.rubyonrails.org/).
+At it's core are the three MVC components we would expect - the Model, View and Controller architecture.
+In Rails:

+* Models represent the data in an application and are typically used to manage rules for interacting with a specific database table.
+You generally have one table corresponding to one model with much of your application's business logic living within these models.
+* Views represent your user interface, often taking the form of HTML that will be sent down to the browser.
+They're used to present application data to anything making requests from your application.
+* Controllers offer the glue between models and views.
+Their responsibility is to process requests from the browser, ask your models for data and then supply this data to views so that they may be presented to the browser.

+Interestingly, although there's a clear separation of concerns that is MVC-like in Rails, it is actually using a different pattern called [Model2](http://en.wikipedia.org/wiki/Model2).
+Justifications for this include that Rails does not notify views from the model and controllers just pass model data directly to the view.

+That said, even for the server-side workflow of receiving a request from a URL, baking out an HTML page as a response and separating your business logic from your interface has many benefits, the largest being maintainability.
+In the same way that keeping your UI cleanly separate from your database records is useful in server-side frameworks, it's wqually as useful to keep your UI cleanly separated from your data models in JavaScript (as we will read more about shortly).

-A typical server-side MVC implementation implements the Front Controller design pattern.
+Other server-side implementations of MVC (such as the PHP [Zend](http://zend.com) framework) implement the Front Controller design pattern.
 This pattern layers an MVC stack behind a single point of entry.
 This single point of entry means that all HTTP requests (e.g., `http://www.example.com`, `http://www.example.com/whichever-page/`, etc.) are routed by the server's configuration to the same handler, independent of the URI.

 When the Front Controller receives an HTTP request it analyzes it and decides which class (Controller) and method (Action) to invoke.
 The selected Controller Action takes over and interacts with the appropriate Model to fulfill the request.
 The Controller receives data back from the Model, loads an appropriate View, injects the Model data into it, and returns the response to the browser.